 See supporting principle in Luke 4:28-30; 20:9-16.

-7. Just because Joshua mentioned in his teachings certain famous or revered people of the Jew’s scripture does not mean he says to look to those people to understand his Father.
+7. Just because Joshua mentioned in his teachings certain famous or revered people of the Jew’s history and scripture does not mean he says to look to those people to understand his Father.

 For example, Joshua did speak about Moses, but he certainly does not point to Moses as someone to look to in order to know God or what God wants.
 See Matt.
 5 to make this abundantly clear as he corrects Moses’ unfulfilled, incomplete and imperfect view of what God wants of people.